OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

   Update slurmstepd processes with current SlurmctldHost settings, allowing for controller changes without draining all compute jobs.

 This change allows slurmstepd_ to receive an updated ``SlurmctldHost`` setting so that running jobs will report back to the new controller when they finish.
+See the Slurm_publications_ presentation ``Slurm 23.02, 23.11, and Beyond`` by Tim Wickberg, SchedMD.

 The migration process for Slurm_ 23.11 and later does not require to stop all running jobs, as is discussed in bug_20070_ :